 Nearly 800,000 acres in size, the White Mountain National Forest contains 6 designated Wilderness Areas, which make up about 20% of its total acreage.
 These areas are kept deliberately primitive with little road access, few man-made structures, and less signage, trail blazing, and trail maintenance.
 Motorized equipment and bicycles are also prohibited in the Wilderness Areas and groups cannot be larger than 10 people in size.
 Food caching and geocaching are also prohibited.

 Some internal roads are seasonal and gated closed in winter (which generally lasts from mid-November into May.)
-These roads are worth learning about if you plan to spend time in the Whites, because they provide nice shortcuts and access to many remote areas.
-Delorme Gazetteers (map books) for New Hampshire and Maine can be quite useful for finding them.
+These roads are worth learning about if you plan to spend time in the Whites because they provide nice shortcuts and access to many remote areas.
+Garmin-Delorme Gazetteers (map books) for New Hampshire and Maine can be quite useful for finding them.

 There are several towns with restaurants, motels, food stores located around the periphery of the National Forest.
 These are Lincoln, Twin Mountain, Conway, North Conway, Jackson, Gorham, Berlin, Plymouth, Woodstock, and Warren.

 Most trailhead lots are free, but those with bathrooms often require payment of a day fee.
 You can buy a weeklong or annual parking pass at the National Forest Welcome centers in Lincoln and Campton which is often worth it.
 Cars are generally safe when parked, but break-ins do occur at some popular trailheads in summer.
 The usual advice prevails: don’t keep valuables or personally identifiable information in your car and hide possessions in covered storage.